Alternative Insight

 The principal method to improve the health of a population is to respond to the neglect that causes ill-health.

-- If social and economic inequalities cause health inequality, then it's obvious that reducing the former will reduce the latter.
+- If social and economic inequalities cause inequalities in health, then it's obvious that reducing the former will reduce the latter.
 This means attacking the wage and benefit scales from both sides; increasing wages and benefits for the less fortunate and reducing the wages and benefits for the more fortunate.
-Why should the person who labors at irregular hours to clean a floor be less rewarded than the person who walks the floor and labors easily during regular hours?
-Income can be fairly distributed with total wages and benefits in the system remaining the same.
+Why should the person who labors at irregular hours to clean a floor be much less rewarded than the person who walks the floor and labors easily during regular hours?
+Income can be more fairly distributed with total wages and benefits in the system remaining the same.
 The health will increase for those presently at the low end of the scale and will stay the same for those at the high end of the scale.

 - Those who claim that substantial income differentials are necessary for a growing society should be forced to prove their argument.
 Many nations, especially those in the European Union, which have less economic inequalities, have powerful economies, even with less resources then the nations that have large inequalities.